wBreathe/Binary-processing-scripts/README.md

-# IDAscripts
+# Binary processing scripts
-update a series of IDApython scripts
+update a series of IDApython/ghidra/angr/radare2 scripts

+## IDA
 batch_ida.py: how to execute IDA script in batch

 ida_bytes.py: the script used in paper BKWTG